robertabenincasa/project_Lorenz/README.md

 * *difference*: performs the difference between the x-components of 2 trajectories of the system.
 * *RMSE*: performs the calculation of the root mean square error of the solution obtained from the perturbed ICs with respect to the unperturbed one.
 * *ensemble*: performs the calculation of the ensemble mean and of the ensemble spread;
-* *prediction*: finds the value of the prediction time for each value of the perturbation applied to the system.
+* *prediction*: finds the value of the predictability time for each value of the perturbation applied to the system.

-Further information are available as docstrings in the script itself.
+Further information are available as docstrings in the script itself or in .

 In the [plots](https://github.com/robertabenincasa/project_Lorenz/blob/master/plots.py) file all the functions necessary to plot the results are defined:
 * *xzgraph*: produces a plot of the solution of the integration of the Lorenz system in the plane x, z.